-Instructors: Nguyen, Pister Formerly known as: Electrical Engineering C245, Mechanical Engineering C218 Also listed as: EL ENG C247B Introduction to MEMS Design: Read Less [-] MEC ENG 218N Introduction to Nanotechnology and Nanoscience 3 Units Terms offered: Spring 2024, Spring 2023, Spring 2021 UG and Grad. introduction to nanotechnology and nanoscience.
+Instructor: Dharan Also listed as: BIO ENG C217/INTEGBI C217 MEC ENG 218N Introduction to Nanotechnology and Nanoscience 3 Units Terms offered: Spring 2025, Spring 2024, Spring 2023 UG and Grad. introduction to nanotechnology and nanoscience.
 The course has two components:1) Students receive a set of formal lectures introducing nanotechnology and nanoscience, covering nanofabrication technology (how one achieves the nanometer length scale, from "bottom up" to "top down" technologies), the interdisciplinary nature of nanotechnology and nanoscience (including areas of chemistry, material science, physics, and molecular biology), examples of nanoscience phenomena (the crossover from bulk to quantum mechanical properties) and applications from integrated circuits, quantum computing, MEMS, and bioengineering 2) Projects.
 Students are asked to present on a variety of current journal papers to the class & lead discussion.
-Introduction to Nanotechnology and Nanoscience: Read More [+] Objectives & Outcomes Course Objectives: To introduce and provide a broad view of the nascent field of nanoscience and nanotechnology to undergraduates.
+Objectives & Outcomes Course Objectives: To introduce and provide a broad view of the nascent field of nanoscience and nanotechnology to undergraduates.
 To introduce students to inter- and multi-disciplinary science and engineering.
 Student Learning Outcomes: A recognition of the need for, and an ability to engage in life-long learning.
-A knowledge of contemporary issues.
-An ability to apply knowledge of mathematics, science, and engineering.
+A knowledge of contemporary issues An ability to apply knowledge of mathematics, science, and engineering.
 An ability to function on multidisciplinary teams.
 An ability to identify, formulate, and solve engineering problems.
 An ability to communicate effectively.
 The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.
 Rules & Requirements Prerequisites: Chem 1A, Physics 7B, Physics 7C, Engineering 45.
 BIO 1A and Chem 1B preferred Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.